Temuan people: Society

 The tracing of kinship are conducted on both paternal and maternal lineage.
 Polygamy is not prohibited, but it is very rare.
 The marriage of the Temuans is mostly exogenous, the menteri helps to expand the boundaries of the search for spouse, through the close connection between several villages, which is common for Temuan communities.
 Although Temuans live in close contact with Malays, Chinese and Indians, mixed marriages are almost non-existent.

 Despite significant changes in their lives, the Temuan people continue to look at the world through the eyes of jungle dwellers.
 It is difficult for them adapt to city life.
 Even after the resettlement in the city, they retain their own tribal structure by following the traditional way of life.
 The Temuan people have an ambiguous perception of the socio-cultural and economic changes that are taking place.
 Although people are generally satisfied with modern living conditions, they are also dissatisfied with the loss of their traditional culture.

-The younger generation prefers to live a modern life, wants to have fun and pleasures.
-The colorful life they see around them is a constant temptation.
-Many young Orang Asli especially among them Temuan are attracted to Bonggeng culture, where young people on the occasion of weddings are offered a lot of free food and would stay up all night with modern music.
+The younger generation prefers a modern lifestyle.
+Many young Orang Asli, especially the Temuan, are drawn to Bonggeng culture, where, at weddings, young people are offered free food and they stay up all night with modern music.

 The resettlement program has accelerated the process of modernization of the Temuan people in terms of electricity, public transport, modern health care, but at the same time in the new environment, the Temuan people are becoming a marginalized stratum of society.
 Due to lack of qualifications, they face difficulties in obtaining a good and stable job.
 They do not save money as they are reckless spender.
 Alcoholism has also become a serious problem, and the lack of money provokes people to steal.
 Other serious social problems also includes gambling and illegal racing.